scramjetorg/scramjet-articles/posts/2018-09-05-stream-from-anything.md

   .pipe(fs.createWriteStream('log.txt'));
 ```

 So we can already pipe the data to the log even though we don't know where we'll get the stream from in the end.
-Anything that the function returns will get passed to another `from` and the output from that will be piped to the stream that was returned in the begining.
+Anything that the function returns will get passed to another `from` and the output from that will be piped to the stream that was returned in the beginning.

 You can even return another function - like a redirect it will try to resolve it.
 Just keep in mind you can get to an infinite loop here.